Taking Chances World Tour: The Concert: Commercial performance

-In Canada, Dion's new DVD releases debuted at the top three on the Nielsen SoundScan's Music Video Chart.
-Celine: Through the Eyes of the World entered at number one, selling 69,000 copies.
-Sales of this DVD achieved the second highest one week total for a music DVD, behind Dion's own, Live in Las Vegas: A New Day...
+In Canada, Dion's new DVD releases debuted in the top three on the Nielsen SoundScan Music Video Chart.
+Celine: Through the Eyes of the World entered at number one with sales of 69,000 copies.
+Sales of this DVD marked the second highest one‑week total for a music DVD, behind Dion's own Live in Las Vegas: A New Day...
 (2007).
-Tournée mondiale Taking Chances: le spectacle entered the chart at number two with 31,000 units sold, followed by Taking Chances World Tour: The Concert at number three with sales of 8,000 copies.
-This was only the second time since 2004, after Hilary Duff, that an artist has held the top three positions on the Canadian Music Video Chart.
-On the same week, the number-one album on the Canadian Albums Chart has sold 7,100 units.
-This meant that Tournée mondiale Taking Chances: le spectacle would have ranked number one on the Canadian Albums Chart if it had charted there, and Taking Chances World Tour: The Concert would have been number two.
-With over 100,000 copies of all three DVDs sold in one week, Dion set an all-time record for music DVD sales in Canada.
-On 21 May 2010, CRIA certified all three releases: Celine: Through the Eyes of the World with two-times diamond award for selling 200,000 copies, Tournée mondiale Taking Chances: le spectacle with diamond for sales of 100,000 units and Taking Chances World Tour: The Concert with four-times platinum for selling 40,000 copies.
+Tournée mondiale Taking Chances: le spectacle entered at number two with 31,000 units sold, followed by Taking Chances World Tour: The Concert at number three with 8,000 copies sold.
+This was only the second time since 2004, after Hilary Duff, that an artist held the top three positions on the Canadian Music Video Chart.
+In the same week, the number‑one album on the Canadian Albums Chart sold 7,100 units.
+This meant that Tournée mondiale Taking Chances: le spectacle would have ranked number one on the Canadian Albums Chart if eligible, and Taking Chances World Tour: The Concert would have placed at number two.
+With over 100,000 copies of all three DVDs sold in one week, Dion set an all‑time record for music DVD sales in Canada.
+On 21 May 2010, CRIA certified all three releases: Celine: Through the Eyes of the World received a double diamond award for 200,000 copies sold, Tournée mondiale Taking Chances: le spectacle was certified diamond for 100,000 units, and Taking Chances World Tour: The Concert earned four‑times platinum for 40,000 copies sold.